GreenStar Homes Certification Manual Version 4

 No gas leaks found from inspection

-Every home or unit with gas must be tested to ensure there are no gas leaks both inside and at the meter.
-Test all gas using appliances and piping.
-Note that even newly installed equipment is more frequently found to have gas leaks.
-This must be done with a handheld natural gas/propane sniffer.
+Every home or unit with gas must be tested both inside and at the meter to ensure there are no gas leaks.
+Test all gas appliances and piping with a handheld gas detector.
+Even newly installed equipment is frequently found to have gas leaks.

 “806 GAS LEAKAGE TEST